Dream-Launch-Studios/.github/profile/README.md

 **Sleekhue** serves as a collaborative space for developers and enthusiasts to create and share projects that simplify life.
 Our mission is to build tools that are not only functional but also user-friendly and efficient.

-## Current Projects 🚀
+## Current Project 🚀

 - **Quick-Score**: A browser extension that delivers real-time updates on sports scores, ensuring you never miss a moment of the action. ⚽️🏀

-- **Leet-Cal**: A tool designed to help users manage their LeetCode practice schedule, track progress, and optimize their learning experience. 📅
+  You can check it out [@here](https://chromewebstore.google.com/detail/quick-score-live-score-an/igbedijjdbkpodndbnhdbhngogjdakni).

 ## Future Projects 🔍